bamorim/2022-elixir-conf-eu/presentation.md

 # OpenTelemetry Components

-- OpenTelemetry API: used on the code to be instrumented
+- OpenTelemetry API: used on the code to be instrumented.
-- OpenTelemetry SDK: the "runtime" to collect and process traces and spans
+- OpenTelemetry SDK: the "runtime" to collect and process traces and spans.
-- OpenTelemetry Exporter: responsible for sending data to the collector
+- OpenTelemetry Exporter: responsible for sending data to the collector.

 ![bg right:40% fit 95%](images/opentelemetry_components.png)